hollycowart/CSS-intro-with-GitHub/git_branches/README.md

 You're going to create a new **branch.** This will enable you to make changes and even create new files without affecting any of the original files in your repo.

 More important, by working only in a branch, later you will be able to make a **pull request** to the original repo.
 This can only be done from a branch.
 If the owner of the original repo allows it, your branch can be **merged** into that original, incorporating your changes and new files into it.
+This is how thousands of people collaborate and contribute to [open-source](http://opensource.com/resources/what-open-source) projects.

-Before you create a branch, make sure you have done everything [here](../github_basics) and [here](./).
+Before you create a branch, make sure you have done everything [here](../github_basics) and [here](/).
 Don't skip anything.

 ##See branches in the GitHub app